LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Push for a reasonableness standard if consent is required

-Example: a founder can build a valuable company and still lose negotiating leverage in a sale process because the landlord retained too much control over transfer rights in the original lease.
+Example: a founder can build a valuable company and still lose negotiating leverage in a sale because the landlord retained too much control over transfer rights in the original lease.

-An SNDA is an agreement among you, the landlord, and the landlord’s lender that defines what happens if the property is foreclosed on or transferred to the lender.
+What it is.
+An SNDA (Subordination, Non-Disturbance, and Attornment) is an agreement among you, the landlord, and the landlord's lender that defines what happens if the property is foreclosed on or transferred to the lender.

+Why it matters.
 This is one of the most commonly missed protections in founder-led deals.
 Without non-disturbance language, the lender may not be obligated to honor your lease if the landlord defaults.
-You can pay rent, operate correctly, and still lose the space because of someone else’s capital structure.
+You can pay rent, operate correctly, and still lose the space because of someone else's capital structure.
+That's operational risk, activation risk, and EBITDA risk wrapped into one clause.

 What to negotiate